ered22/Multi_Sensor_GB/README.md

 Gradient Boosted OOB RMSE;		Gradient Boosted OOB R^2 Score.

 ### Outputs:
+all_models.pkl
+     - File containing the Gradient boosting model for prediction intervals GB_Model.pkl
+     - File containing the trained gradient boosting model
 Figures:
-Scatter plots of Actual vs Predicted Water Table Depth values, and histograms of Parameter Signifcance, for both Random Forest and Gradient Boosting techniques. **Note: These plots are simply indicative of model performance, as they use the results of OOB validation for ease of presentation.
-For predictive modelling, the model is trained on the full dataset (justified by the good cross validation performance)**
+Scatter plots of Actual vs Predicted Water Table Depth values, and histograms of Parameter Signifcance, for both Random Forest and Gradient Boosting techniques. **Note: These plots are simply indicative of model performance, as they use the results of OOB validation for ease of presentation.**

-Predicted water table depth values for given bog.
-Presented as a scatter plot, as it is a convenient way to visualise Lat, Lon, and Z (*WTD*) values in matplotlib.
+*********************************
+## The main script is ./Make_Predictions.py

+Makes predictions of wtd at a given site

+### Inputs:
+all_models.pkl
+     - File containing the Gradient boosting model for prediction intervals

+GB_Model.pkl
+     - File containing the trained gradient boosting model Both of these are saved in the Train_Model.py script

+Multi-sensor data in bigtiff format.
+Calculated, collocated and exported in SNAP.
+Each level of bigtiff contains the following indices, at 30 m pixel spacing ** For the dates to be predicted**:
+    - VV,       NDVI,       NDWI,       STR,       SAVI,       Cloud Mask,       TCG, TWC,      B2,         B3,         B4,        B8,         B11,              B12,         VH

+### Calculates:
+Predictions of WTD, prediction intervals for predictions

+### Outputs:
+Figures:
+Scatter plots of predicted Water Table Depth values for Gradient Boosting model.

 *********************************